vinhhn3/github-finder-guided-project/README.md

 ![alt text](demo_user.gif)

-## EXERCISE:Create `Repos` and `RepoItem` components

-This is the exercise for students.
-Students will have to complete the remaining code inside of `User` then complete all `Repos` and `RepoItem` components by themselves

 ## Refactor: Create `Home` component

 To make the `App.js` a bit cleaner, we will create the `Home` component to wrap all contents